“The idea of having children terrifies me. Truly, on a deep level.”

 “I am so happy to have had an experience of psychosynthesis.
 I did my foundation year nearly 20 years ago and I have missed this depth of experience”

-If the date you require is taken, please email me as I sometimes have space on Friday during school hours.
+If the date you require is taken, please email me as I now have space on Friday during school hours.

 Saturday 14 – 1.30-3.30 Booked Out